open/close all folders

 - Genius Ditz: Kel scored a 98 (out of 100, on this show) on the IQ Test.

 - In Touch with His Feminine Side: Sometimes.
-He joins Sheryl and her friends at their "book club" (though not the way he interpreted it), and he even wears a princess suit at a Comic-Con (as "Patty the Power Pixie").
+He occasionally joins Sheryl and her friends during their activities (once even joined their book club, though not the way he interpreted it).
+He even doesn't seem to mind wearing dresses as disguises and he even wears a princess suit at a Comic-Con (as "Patty the Power Pixie").

 - I Warned You: He always tells Kenan his plans won't work, but Kenan never listens and doesn't want to hear of it even when his plans do fail.